halldorok11/spaceDorol/README.md

 13. Build -> Rebuild project.
 14. Open the DesktopStarter class.
 15. Run the project with shift+f10, select the DesktopStarter class as the default running class.
-16. Project can now be run by shift+f10.
+16. The game can now be run from Intellij.
+Just make sure there is one server (src/server/ServerRunner) running for you to connect to.

 ##Gameplay
 In the beginning, choose a team.